Welcome to Travelling Coral

 Not buying it

-On an off for the past few years I have set myself challenges to stop buying stuff.
+On and off for the past few years I have set myself challenges to stop buying stuff.
 My old house was full of books, magazines, clothes and stuff.
 This year (2017) I decided not to buy any new clothes.
 Project 333 and KonMari, have helped me be more organised with my clothes.
 If only I could be so disciplined when it comes to buying travel gear.
 That is a tough one.

 The big build renovation project

 Yes we downsized.
-And now we are extending because a kitchen the size of a dining table was impossible.
+And now we are extending the small Victorian Terrace because a kitchen the size of a dining table was impossible.
 I have planned it to be a clutter free home.
 There will be designated places for everything so we always know where everything is instead of spending hours hunting for keys/paper/pens/purses.
 I do not want to accumulate clutter or lose things.
 There is no storage space elsewhere in the house, so the kitchen will be the hub of the house.
 A tech cupboard, a housekeeping cupboard, books, CDs and an office will all be behind closed doors.
 This is a big challenge for me as I naturally spread my stuff around.

 Life is an adventure